Employment record keeping - it really is worth the time and effort

 In the above FWO prosecution, in addition to the underpayment amounts to be paid to the employees, the company faces penalties of up to $63,000 per contravention.
 In addition to this, two of the company Directors face penalties of up to $12,600 each and one Director faces a potential penalty of up to $25,200.

 The risks clearly do not outweigh the rewards.
 Keeping accurate employment records is imperative if an employer is to defend a claim for underpayment of wages.
 If you are unsure if your current record keeping is compliant, or if you wish to establish a new record keeping system to ensure compliance, we are here to assist you.
-Contact your usual Mazars advisor or alternatively our HR Consulting division on +61 7 3218 3919.
+Contact our Human Resources Consulting division on +61 7 3218 3919.

 Please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.